 Once I released myself from the marriage, I felt like a weight was lifted off my shoulders.
 So many people go through trauma together and make it, but we did not.
 Tragedy can sometimes bring clarity to our lives and our purpose.
 I had some decisions to make.
 I was destined to be a mother; I just didn’t know-how.

 Fast forward to 2009 when one of my best friends (Zsa Zsa, also a recent divorcee) suggested I become a foster parent.
 I had spent time healing from the loss of my marriage, the loss of my child, and I was ready to love.
 I always believed that love makes the connection, not just blood.
 I went for it!

 Zsa Zsa accompanied me to my first session–an introduction to foster parenting.
 I knew I was where I needed to be.
 After completing the course and becoming a licensed foster parent.
 I let the agency know that I ultimately wanted to pursue adoption.
 In my state, there was no “foster to adoption” program, so I was taking my chances and I knew it.
 I knew God would show me the way.
 I asked to foster a child or children around the ages of 2–10.
 I felt I could make an impact and help a family along the way (if they reunited).

-He was chocolate brown with the biggest, most beautiful brown eyes I had ever seen.
+He had the most beautiful brown eyes I had ever seen.
 He looked at me like I was there to take him home . . . and I was.
 For six months we were together as mother and son.
-The only indication that we were not a typical family were the weekly visits with the birth parents, occasional court dates attended by the court appointed Guardian Ad Litem (GAL) and visits from the GAL and social worker.
+The only indication that we were not a typical family was the weekly visits with the birth parents, occasional court dates attended by the court-appointed Guardian Ad Litem (GAL), and visits from the GAL and social worker.
 It was hard for me to support the parent’s visits because I was concerned for his safety and it was a painful reminder that our relationship was possibly temporary.
 I knew little of his birth parents, but what I saw scared me.
 I just wanted him to be safe . . . and with me.